Code-Institute-Org/Full-Stack-Web-Developer-Stream-0/_pages/html_css.md

 #### Learn HTML & CSS Fundamentals on your Mobile and Laptop
 > Solo Learn is a free resource that you can use to learn the basics of HTML & CSS programming.
-Test your self wth quizzes both on your laptop and your mobile.
+Test your self with quizzes both on your laptop and your mobile.
 Attain your badges and let us know how you are progressing by mailing your badge links to studentcare@codeinstitute.net